bpceee/isblog/README.md

 ```
 REACT_APP_TOKEN=your_token_created_from_https://github.com/settings/tokens
 ```
-- Set `homepage` in `package.json`
 - Set `scripts.deploy` in `package.json` for which repo to deploy on.
 Refer to [gh-pages docs](https://www.npmjs.com/package/gh-pages)
-- `yarn`
+- Install dependencies: `yarn`
-- `yarn build`
-- `yarn deploy`

 ## How to blog

 Create issues in your `REACT_APP_REPO`.
 Remember to lable all the issues you wanna published to `post`, since you don't anyone else to inundate blog.

-The about page will be the issue labeled with `about`.
+And tag the about page `about`.

+Run `yarn build & yarn deploy` to publish.

 ## Development

 `yarn start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Learn More